Iron rich food is critical for our health but 33% of us are iron deficient. In menstruating women it’s way higher.

 - Light headedness

-- Bizarre out of control crying at small things
+- Out of control tears at tiny things

 - Anxiety attacks